StephenBlaney/Pong-/README.md

 # Pong
 Pong is one of the earliest arcade video games.
 It is a table tennis sports game featuring simple two-dimensional graphics.
 The game was originally manufactured by Atari, which released it in 1972.
+Pong was the first commercially successful video game, which helped to establish the video game industry along with the first home console, the Magnavox Odyssey.

 Simple pong in python 3 for beginnings by Stephen Blaney.
 Note this program is a fun way of teaching the basics of python programming, it does not go in to the details of object-oriented programming or classes.
 A way of learning while showing your friends your adaption of the biggest game to influence the gaming industry.